abe-winter/pg13-py/README.md

 * tests are completely deterministic
 * parallelization is safe (because parallel tests have no chance of touching the same data)
 * performance: about 100 tests per second on my laptop
-* the database connection object is passed to ORM methods, so production code works as-is in test runs

 ## examples